-The committee evaluated the unit to be very strong as a higher education institute.
-The administrative unit contributes extensively to both master and PhD-education, with a link from research fields and teaching.
-Master's students are offered opportunities to become involved in research.
+The committee evaluated the administrative unit to be very strong as a higher education institution.
+The administrative unit contributes extensively towards master and PhD-educations, as well as to the academic community.
+There are multiple opportunities for master's students to participate in research.